 What Are Sealants?

-Fortunately, at Bourne Dental Associates— your local Bourne, MA family dentists — Drs.
-Glavin, Schmid, and Phan can include sealants in your child’s dental plan: a noninvasive, preventive tooth-decay treatment that protects teeth and keeps them healthy while they mature and strengthen.
+Fortunately, your local Bourne family dentist can include sealants in your child’s dental plan: a noninvasive, preventive tooth-decay treatment that protects teeth and keeps them healthy while they mature and strengthen.
 Dental sealants are made from a resin material that is used to coat the chewing surfaces of the back teeth.
 It is painted on and seals the nooks and crannies in the teeth so that food and other plaque-causing materials that cause cavities are kept out.

 At Bourne Dental Associates, the procedure for applying sealants is simple, painless, fast, and takes only one visit.
-First Dr. Glavin, Dr. Schmid, or Dr. Phan will remove decay from your teeth and thoroughly clean and dry them.
+First, your Bourne dentist will remove decay from your teeth and thoroughly clean and dry them.
 Next the sealant material is painted on the chewing surface.
 It will naturally bond to the tooth on its own; however, a special light may be used to speed the process, helping the sealant to harden in just a couple of minutes.